ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 <h2 id="Predicting both popularity and appreciation"> Predicting both popularity and appreciation </h2>

 When trying to predict success by considering popularity and appreciation at the same time, the complexity of the task yields a lower accuracy of 61% on the test set.
+Nonetheless, this was enough to learn some patterns.
 We present our results grouped into four possible outcomes.

 <p class = "custom_p"> Cold Reception: When Games Miss on Both Fronts (Low Popularity and Low Appreciation) </p>